gourlaysama/thumbs/README.md

    - [ ] Cleanup thumbnails for files not accessed in `duration`
    - [ ] Generate thumbnails for files?
    - [ ] Find out which DE this works with
+   - [ ] Prompt when in a terminal instead of asking to re-run with `-f/-d`

 ### Installation